 Pheromone-mediated mating disruption

 To our knowledge, there no longer are any products registered for mating disruption of either blackheaded fireworm or sparganothis fruitworm.
-Dow AgroSciences has discontinued the sprayable formulations originally developed by 3M Canada, and MSTRS Technologies have dropped their EPA and OMRI registrations for their metered release "baggies."
-In both cases, the products were discontinued because of a lack of a viable market.
 Research is ongoing to develop mating disruption technologies to add to our cranberry pest management toolbox.

 Insecticides and pollination